Harrisville, New Hampshire: Churches

 The Community Church of Harrisville and Chesham was formed from Chesham Baptist Church and Harrisville Congregational Church.
 Chesham Baptist Church dates back to 1785.
 The church building was originally built in 1797, re-modeled in 1830, and again re-modeled in 1844.
 The Evangelical Congregational Church of Harrisville dates back to 1840, and the church building was erected in 1840–1843.

 The Community Church is a member of the United Church of Christ (UCC) and the American Baptist Association, and it retains a united congregation using only the brick church in Harrisville village.
 The church in Chesham is owned by the American Baptist Association of Vermont & New Hampshire and is no longer used by the Community Church of Harrisville & Chesham.

-Harrisville was home to St. Denis Parish of the Roman Catholic Church from 1902.
-In 2010 services ended following the merger with Saint Peter Parish in Peterborough and Saint Patrick Parish in Bennington.
+Harrisville was home to St. Denis Parish of the Roman Catholic Church from 1902 to 2010, when services ended following the merger with Saint Peter Parish in Peterborough and Saint Patrick Parish in Bennington.
 The church building is now owned by Historic Harrisville and is referred to as St. Denis Hall.